 Report reviews are charged at the nominal rate of R750 per report, with the additional professional time taken for these time-consuming reviews subsidized by SACNA.

-1. Upon successful completion of the examination, the applicant must submit TWO comprehensive neuropsychological reports of a standard acceptable to the SACNA Credentialing Committee.
-The reports must be on patients of varying age/cultural background/diagnosis.
+1. Upon successful completion of the examination (or exemption from the examination), the applicant must submit TWO comprehensive neuropsychological reports of a standard acceptable to the SACNA Credentialling Committee.
+The reports must be on patients of varying ages, cultural backgrounds, and diagnoses.

-2. Reports should only be submitted once candidates have acquired substantial experience in the neuropsychological field under supervision.
-A motivation document needs to accompany the submission of the reports, indicating the experience achieved, in what settings, and the actual number and type of cases completed under supervision, and by which SACNA has approved the supervisor.
+2. Reports should only be submitted once candidates have acquired substantial experience in the field of neuropsychology under supervision.
+A motivation document needs to accompany the submission of the reports, indicating the experience achieved, in what settings, and the actual number and type of cases completed under supervision, and by which SACNA approved supervisor.

-3. Candidates should have received supervision on at least THREE cases to completion, even if they have been working in neurological settings.
+3. It is strongly recommended that candidates receive supervision from a practitioner who is experienced in conducting neuropsychological assessments on at least THREE cases to completion, even if they have been working in neurological settings.
 If they have never had experience in neurological contexts, they will normally need more supervised input than in respect of only three cases.
 They will need to be guided by their supervisor in terms of readiness to operate independently.
 Candidates must provide evidence of supervision prior to submission of the reports for evaluation.

 5. Reports should ideally be completed and submitted within a maximum of 12 months after successfully completing the knowledge examination.
 However, it will not be unusual for a candidate to require more time to gain the relevant experience, and/or adequate supervision, in which case this should be motivated and will normally be approved by SACNA in the interests of the candidate acquiring the relevant skill prior to submission of an independent report.

-A series of additional references are strongly recommended for use during the preparation of case reports.Click here
+A series of aids are strongly recommended for conducting a neuropsychological evaluation, and for use during the preparation of case reports: